+When molt begins, switch to a complete feed with 20 percent protein like Purina® Flock Raiser®.
 A high-protein complete feed can help hens channel nutrients into feather regrowth.
 Once birds begin producing eggs again, switch back to a layer feed to match their energy needs.

 One day, the time may come for the veterans of a flock to take a vacation and retire from egg-laying.
-Although a hen will stop laying as she ages, she still has an important place in the flock as a steady companion who brings joy to the entire family.
+Although a laying hen will stop laying as she ages, she still has an important place in the flock as a steady companion who brings joy to the entire family.

-.
+At this point, transition back full circle to a higher-protein feed, such as Purina® Flock Raiser®.
 If you have laying hens in the flock, supplement with oyster shell to assist their egg production.

 Ready to start your journey?
 Visit our Baby Chick Resource Center for everything you need to start chicks strong.